vyapp/vy/BOOK.md

 ### Copy selected text

-The Key-Command to copy text to the clipboard is
+The keycommand to copy text to the clipboard is:

     <Key-y>